rogerallen/GridStrument/README.md

 This seems to work, but network latency can sometimes be annoyingly high.

+### Pressure

+I believe "pressure" on an Android touchscreen is NOT directly related to how much pressure your finger is putting on the screen, but rather how large the area of contact your finger makes.
+When you lightly press on the screen, only a small area of your finger makes contact.
+When you press down hard, a larger area makes contact.
+If you try to press really hard on your screen and the area of finger contact does not change, there is no change in pressure reported to my app.

+So, don't press so hard you break your screen!

 ### Reaper details

 The default OSC config works, but if you want to make your own simpler